Smoking-Related Macular Degeneration

 The Economic and Social Impact of Smoking-Related Eye Diseases

-Cataracts and macular degeneration can require expensive surgeries and long-term medical treatments.
+Cataracts and macular degeneration can require expensive surgeries and long-term medical treatment.
 Vision loss can also limit people's ability to work and perform daily tasks, which in turn can increase the financial burden on families and healthcare systems.

 Quit Smoking to Protect Eye Health